Chesapeake Bay Bridge and Tunnel District: Adding additional lanes

 At a cost of $197 million, new parallel two-lane trestles were built both to alleviate traffic and for safety reasons, opening on April 19, 1999.
 This increased the capacity of the above-water portion of the facility to four lanes, facilitated needed repairs, and helped insure against a total closure should a trestle be struck by a ship or otherwise damaged (which had occurred twice in the past).

-While there has been planning work done to expand tunnel capacities as well, and tolls were increased in anticipation of this, the facility currently continues to utilize only the original two-lane tunnels.
+In 2013, the Commission approved a resolution for the acceleration of the construction of a parallel tunnel at Thimble Shoal Channel.
+A Design-build team was selected to begin the design of a new parallel tunnel at the southern (Thimble Shoals Channel) crossing.
+Phase II of the project, involving the construction of the new parallel tunnel, was awarded in 2016 at a cost of $756,987,318.
+A groundbreaking ceremony for the new parallel tunnel was held in October of 2017.
+The new tunnel is being constructed using a tunnel boring machine nicknamed "Chessie".
+Boring operations began in February of 2023, but were quickly halted after only 700 feet when the machine encountered an old anchor in the sea floor.
+Boring operations were suspended until inspections and repairs could be made to the machine, which involved replacing 389 of the 442 tools on the tunnel boring machine cutterhead.
+On April 8, 2024, boring operations recommenced and were progressing at an average of 50 feet per day.
+The current projected project completion date is late summer 2027.

 Controversy

 In the early 21st century, the Commission came under increased public scrutiny.
 Benefits and travel expenses of members reported by a local newspaper appeared wasteful.
 The need for additional tunnel construction was also questioned by state and local officials, who compared the CBBT's light traffic count to the heavy burdens and congestion on other water-crossings in the Hampton Roads area.
 The growing funds from increased CBBT tolls in anticipation of the future tunnel expansion were also considered for possible redirection to other projects.
 In the 2006 General Assembly, legislation was proposed to limit the power of the agency and/or combine its efforts and resources with other area needs.
-Regardless of the outcome of these proposals, it is likely that the tunnel expansion project will remain "on hold" and will not proceed for some time to come.